MrArrow12/Vehicle-Highway-Speed-Tracking-System/README.md

 # Vehicle-Highway-Speed-Tracking-System
 Detects vehicle speeding on a highway using OpenCV written in Python.

 In this project, the main objective is to calculate the speed of cars on the road and display them as the output.
 The system will display the last known speed of the vehicle in an area along with the maximum speed limit of the area.
 The point of this system is to help the user gauge the speed of vehicles for multiple purposes such as ensuring the safety of the area, vehicle passing by and many more.
 Each vehicle has a unique ID in order to track them and calculate their speed.
-Theres two lanes which will track the vehicle speed when entering the lane and the tracker will end when the vehicle leaves the end of the lane.
+Theres two lanes which will track the vehicle speed when entering the lane and the tracker will stop tracking the speed when the vehicle leaves the end of the lane.

 HOW TO INSTALL DLIB LIBRARY: